google/WebFundamentals/src/content/en/android/trusted-web-activity/integration-guide/index.md

 There are two relevant pieces of information for the context of Trusted Web
 Activities:

-1. The `meta-data` tag tells the TWA Activity which URL it should open.
+1. The `meta-data` tag tells the Trusted Web Activity which URL it should open.
 Change the `android:value` attribute with the URL of the PWA you want to open.
 In this example, it is `https://airhorner.com`.
-2. The **second** `intent-filter` tag allows the TWA to intercept Android Intents that open `https://airhorner.com`.
-The `android:host` attribute inside the `data` tag must point to the domain being opened by the TWA.
+2. The **second** `intent-filter` tag allows the Trusted Web Activity to intercept Android Intents that open `https://airhorner.com`.
+The `android:host` attribute inside the `data` tag must point to the domain being opened by the Trusted Web Activity.

 Note: When running the project at this stage, the URL Bar from Custom Tabs will still show on the top of the screen. **This is not a bug**.